 Gonzalo's fluency in Spanish has resulted in his building up a practice in which he represents a large number of Hispanics.
 Due to the varied needs of this client base, his practice includes not only civil trial work but also immigration and criminal defense.
-Gonzalo has been a member of the Federal Court's Lead Panel of criminal defense attorneys in which he accepts appointments to defend mostly no- English speaking Hispanics charged with federal crimes in the Eastern District of Missouri.
-Gonzalo has represented the Government of Mexico for many years through its Consular Office and has worked with the local Mexican consulate in setting up a fund to provide free legal services to Mexican nationals in the St. Louis area who could not otherwise afford representation.
-Gonzalo focuses his practice on factually complicated personal injury litigation and has tried more than 100 cases to verdict before a jury.
+Gonzalo has been a member of the Federal Court's Lead Panel of criminal defense attorneys, where he accepts appointments to defend mostly non-English speaking Hispanics charged with Federal crimes in the Eastern District of Missouri.
+Gonzalo has represented the Government of Mexico for many years through its Consular Office in Missouri, and has worked with the local Mexican consulate in setting up a fund to provide free legal services to Mexican nationals in the St. Louis area who could not otherwise afford representation.
+Gonzalo focuses his practice on factually complicated personal injury litigation and has tried more than 50 cases to verdict before a jury.

-Gonzalo is also active in his community and currently serves on the Board of Trustees for John Burroughs school.
-He has also served on the board of directors for the St. Louis Downtown YMCA, the board of Accion Social Comunitaria, a grass roots organization committed to providing medical care and social services to the growing Hispanic population in the St. Louis area, and the board of directors of the St. Louis Hispanic Chamber of Commerce.
-Gonzalo has been involved for many years with Project Kids, an organization that sets up a mentoring program between young professionals and needy at risk children in East St. Louis.
-Gonzalo appears regularly on Spanish language radio and television broadcasts designed to educate the Hispanic community on legal issues affecting their lives and lectures at Spanish parishes on recent changes in immigration laws and enforcement.
+Gonzalo is also active in his community and currently serves as the President of the Hispanic National Bar Association's Region that includes the State of Missouri as well as Chair of the Bar Association of Metropolitan St. Louis' Committee on Minorities in the Law.
+Gonzalo has also served on the board of directors for the St. Louis Downtown YMCA, the board of Accion Social Comunitaria, a grassroots organization committed to providing medical care and social services to the growing Hispanic population in the St. Louis area, and the board of directors of the St. Louis Hispanic Chamber of Commerce.
+Gonzalo has been involved for many years with Project Kids, an organization that sets up a mentoring program between young professionals and needy at-risk children in East St. Louis.
+Most recently, Gonzalo has served on the Board of the Friends of the Children’s Eternal Rain Forest, the largest private environmental reserve in Costa Rica, and is currently on the Board of Trustees of John Burroughs School in St. Louis.
+Gonzalo appears regularly on Spanish language radio and television broadcasts designed to educate the Hispanic community on legal issues affecting their lives and lectures at Spanish parishes on recent changes in immigration laws and enforcement as well as on KMOX and various television news outlets.
 Gonzalo continues to dedicate his practice to civil plaintiff's personal injury litigation and serving the needs of the growing Latino community in the St. Louis area.

 Areas of Practice